asaniczka/Product2Schema/README.md

 ## Features

 - Asynchronous and synchronous versions available.
-- Converts product URLs into structured product schemas.
+- Converts product URLs into structured product data.
 - Utilizes Zyte API for web scraping and OpenAI for AI transformation.
 - Easy to integrate with existing Python projects.